wbamberg/idl-reference/docs/nsIBrowserHistory.md

 Removes all pages for a given timeframe.
 Limits are included: aBeginTime <= timeframe <= aEndTime

-@param aBeginTime
-       Microseconds from epoch, representing the initial time.
-@param aEndTime
-       Microseconds from epoch, representing the final time.

 @note The removal happens in a batch.